TritonDataCenter/rfd/rfd/0110/README.md

 #### How

-We'd like to be able to configure the tunables statically in a configuration file, but we'd also like to be able to tune these parameters dynamically without restarting whatever process is using the throttling library.
-The former configuration method can be implemented without changing the configuration scheme of the invoking service by pointing the throttling library at a json configuration file that can either be in a well-known location or a specific location specified by the invoking service with a module "init" function.

-Implementing dynamic configuration requires being able to talk to the invoking service at runtime.
-An obvious possible direction is to expose these configurations as http endpoints that are registered by the throttling library at initialization time.
-To avoid interfering with whatever http server the invoking service has created, the throttling library can create it's own restify server that listens on a configurable port number.
-With such endpoints in place, we can add a mode to the manta-adm that allows the operator to set values for these parameters.
-We could also consider adding these as tunables on adminui.
+Currently, the muskie throttle parameters are configured as SAPI tunables.
+The reason for this decision, as mentioned above, is to maintain consistency with the way that other manta components are configured.

-It may also be useful to have a stand-alone configuration service that periodically checks on the request rates of various muskie instances to present a more globally-aware picture of the load that manta is under.
+In the future, it may be useful to have a stand-alone configuration service that periodically checks on various muskie instances to present a more globally-aware picture of the load that manta is under.
 This may allow the operator to make better decisions about how to tune the throttle parameters of individual requests.

 We may or may not want to investigate the possibility of having the library tune throttling parameters automatically when it experiences various levels of